A woman exercising in the heat. She's sweating with her hand on her forehead while walking outdoors.

 The negative consequences of exercising in the heat can’t be overstated.
 “Exercising in hot and humid conditions always increases the risk of dehydration and heat illnesses like heat stroke,” Lovenitti says.

-That’s not all, of course, as you could easily sweat off the sunscreen you’ve applied, putting you more at risk of developing a sunburn or sunstroke, Becs says.
-You may even get more chafing on your skin “With extra salt on your skin from the sweating, you may find that your workout gear suddenly chafes,” she explains.
+That’s not all, of course, as you could easily sweat off the sunscreen you’ve applied, putting you more at risk of developing a sunburn, Becs says.
+You may even experience more chafing on your skin: “With extra salt on your skin from the sweating, you may find that your workout gear suddenly chafes,” she explains.

 Yet might there actually be some benefits to exercising in the heat?
 Yes, depending on your fitness level and goals.